apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/defaultusersync.md

 | Group property mapping        | `group.propertyMapping`       | List mapping definition of local properties from external ones. |
 | | | |

-#### Configuration of the ExternalPrincipalConfiguration
+#### Configuration of the 'Apache Jackrabbit Oak External PrincipalConfiguration'

-Please note that the [ExternalPrincipalConfiguration] comes with a dedicated `RepositoryInitializer`, which requires the repository to be (re)initialized once the module `oak-auth-external` is installed.
+Please note that the `ExternalPrincipalConfiguration` _("Apache Jackrabbit Oak External PrincipalConfiguration")_ comes with a dedicated `RepositoryInitializer`, which requires the repository to be (re)initialized once the module `oak-auth-external` is installed.

 The recommended way to assert a proper init, is to add